 Tips for Visiting Colonial Williamsburg

-We stay in Colonial Williamsburg and spent most of our time during our trip in the area.
+We stayed in Colonial Williamsburg and spent most of our time during our trip in the area.
+There are so many interesting things to explore and so little time!
+Here are some of the best places we found to visit during our stay:

 Best Time of Year to Visit